Towards Continual, Online, Self-Supervised Depth: Introduction

 \section{Introduction}

-Promisingly, deep learning mimics the human behavior from certain perspectives, though much is yet to be achieved.
-It has been instrumental in a wide variety of applications.
-Moreover, the results of deep learning reflect our behavior much better compared to classic algorithms.
-Catastrophic forgetting \cite{kirkpatrick2017overcoming} and online adaptation are two specific examples of this.
-Neural networks are much better at recalling recent information compared to the distant past.
+\IEEEPARstart{D}{eep} learning mimics the human behavior from certain perspectives, though much is yet to be achieved.
+The results of deep learning reflect our behavior much better compared to classical algorithms, with Catastrophic forgetting \cite{kirkpatrick2017overcoming} and online adaptation being two specific examples.
+Neural networks recall recent information much better compared to the distant past.
 Similarly, neural networks require special mechanisms to retain past information.

 Extracting depth of a scene is critical for scene perception.
 Depth serves a wide variety of applications from computational photography to navigation.
 Active sensors such as LIDAR or time-of-flight are capable of providing results at depth resolutions better than the human vision system.
 However, these have numerous challenges such as low spatial resolution, interference, and high power consumption.
 Efforts have been made towards passive sensors replicating the human vision system.
 For example, stereo cameras, structure-from-motion (SfM) and monocular methods replicate binocular vision, head motion and object-size information for depth extraction, respectively.